2023 MIDWEST ONE-ACT PLAY FESTIVAL

 The Premiere of Three Winning New One-Act Plays from the Midwest:

-In 2020, we announced three new winning one-act plays from 9 Midwest states and the Pandemic hit.
-Now these plays will be presented as staged readings in July 2022.
-Nationally known playwright Lisa Dillman will be our guest, conducting a workshop with the winning playwrights, delivering a free forum to the community, and attending the opening of the festival.
+In July 2023 we will present three new winning one-act plays from 9 Midwest states.
+A nationally-known playwright will be our guest, conducting a workshop with the winning playwrights, delivering a free forum to the community, and attending the opening of the festival.
 Made possible by the Town of Normal Harmon Arts Grant, The Mirza Arts & Culture Grant from the Illinois Prairie Community Foundation and Sponsors Paul and Sandra Harmon.

 Besides the Master Class with a nationally known playwright, and the realization of their plays in staged readings, the winning playwrights receive a $150 honorarium.